foreverfl/vscode/docs/containers/overview.md

 On Linux, you should also [enable Docker CLI for the non-root user account](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) that will be used to run VS Code.

-To install the extension, open the Extensions view (`kb(workbench.view.extensions)`), search for `docker` to filter results and select Docker extension authored by Microsoft.
+To install the extension, open the Extensions view (`Ctrl+Shift+X`), search for `docker` to filter results and select Docker extension authored by Microsoft.

 ![Select Docker extension](images/overview/installation-extension-search.png)